dsg890789/SCCMDocs.ko-kr/sccm/osd/deploy-use/create-stand-alone-media.md

     > [!IMPORTANT]
     >  On stand-alone media, only the task sequence steps and their variables are encrypted.
 The remaining content of the media is not encrypted, so do not include any sensitive information in task sequence scripts.
 Store and implement all sensitive information by using task sequence variables.

 7. On the **Stand-Alone CD/DVD** page, specify the task sequence that deploys the operating system, and then click **Next**.
+Choose **Detect associated application dependencies and add them to this media** to add content to the stand-alone media for application dependencies.
+> [!TIP]
+> If you do not see expected application dependencies, deselect and then reselect the **Detect associated application dependencies and add them to this media** setting to refresh the list.

 The wizard lets you select only those task sequences that are associated with a boot image.

 8. On the **Distribution Points** page, specify the distribution points that contain the content required by the task sequence, and then click **Next**.